himoacs/solace_kdb_whitepaper/whitepaper.md

 Solace PubSub+ allows subscribers to an exact topic or to a generic topic using wildcards.
 PubSub+ supports two wildcards: `*` and `>`. `*` allows you to abstract away one level from the topic and `>` allows you to abstract away one or more levels.
 Both wildcards can be used together and `*` can be used more than once.

-For example, we know our publisher is publishing pricing data to a well defined topic of the following topology: `<assetClass>/marketData/v1/<country>/<exchange>/<sym>`
+For example, we know our publisher is publishing pricing data to a well-defined topic of the following topology: `<assetClass>/marketData/v1/<country>/<exchange>/<sym>`

 This provides our subscriber with flexibility of filtering on several different fields.
 For example, we can subscribe to either of these topics: